LaunchCode-Education-Archived/skills-back-end-csharp/videos/intro-to-ef-one-to-many/README.md

 ## Code

-We start this lesson with the code in the `video-one2many-start` branch of the CheeseMVC repo: [starting code](https://github.com/LaunchCodeEducation/CheeseMVC/tree/video-one2many-start)
+We start this lesson with the code in the `video-one2many-start` branch of the CheeseMVC repo: [starting code](https://github.com/LaunchCodeEducation/CheeseMVC/tree/video-one2many-start).

-You'll create the code for the end of the lesson yourself as part of an in-class studio!
+You'll create the code for the end of the lesson yourself as part of an in-class studio (which doubles as your final assignment)!

 ## References